 By Luis Jaime Acosta

-(Reporting by Luis Jaime Acosta Writing by Julia Symmes Cobb; Editing by Bill Berkrot)
+(Reporting by Julia Symmes Cobb; editing by Grant McCool)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.